Assistant Professor Vanessa Rodriguez debunks her top 5 neuromyths.

 Debunking neuromythsby Assistant Professor Vanessa Rodriguez

-COMING UP: 19:30 MONDAY AUGUST 9Join this live online session with Professor Stuart Kime and current participants to learn more about the Assessment Lead and Science of Learning year-long programmes
+View this online session with Professor Stuart Kime and current participants to learn more about the Assessment Lead and Science of Learning year-long programmes

 The implications of cognitive load theory for learning, and how to design instruction to minimise cognitive load and maximise learning.

 How the process of learning occurs in the brain and the relationship between memory, understanding and knowledge

 The key features of long-term and working memory and how they work together as part of the learning process.

 Retrieval practice is a learning strategy designed to promote consolidation of knowledge through recall over time.

 Spaced or distributed practice is a pedagogical strategy based on cognitive principles of memory formation.

 6 principles from the learning sciences research to support effective teaching

 Benjamin Riley, the founder of Deans for Impact, explores how teachers can design learning experiences for students rooted in scientific insight